 2013 Graduate of the Management Ph.D. program

-- Particularly because of the wonderful work that The Ph.D.
+Because of the wonderful work that The Ph.D.
 Project does that helps foster our success, I had the best cohort ever!
 I had a very interesting journey to UA, to say the least, so the management department far exceeded my expectations.
-From my dissertation committee members to the faculty who taught my Ph.D. seminar classes, I have had a wonderful experience with them and the most amazing time at UA and I am so fortunate to count it as one of my alma maters.
+From my dissertation committee members to the faculty who taught my Ph.D. seminar classes, I have had a wonderful experience with them and the most amazing time at UA, and I am so fortunate to count it as one of my alma maters.